phillord/tawny-owl/docs/reasoning.md

 to your `.emacs`.
 This function checks for some of the more common macros in `tawny.owl`, rather than turning on reasoning in all clojure buffers where it mostly does not make sense.
-This is a little cluny, but does not require a live nrepl buffer to operate.
+This is a little clunky, but does not require a live nrepl buffer to operate.

 ## Reasoning GUIs